 Preventing Illness

 In Public Health I conducted countless facility inspections.
-The goal behind these inspections is to ensure the public places were sanitary and safe to utilize for the public
+The goal behind these inspections is to ensure that public places were sanitary and safe to utilize for the public.

 Food inspections: Conduct food safety inspections on all food establishments in our area of responsibility